The Cambridgeshire Care Home

 • The Cambridgeshire Care Home, Cambridge

-Purpose built & delivering the highest possible standards.
+Purpose built & delivering the highest possible standards of care and hospitality for your loved one.

 Situated on the outskirts of historic Cambridge, The Cambridgeshire Care Home is an attractive modern, purpose-built care home, providing residential, nursing, dementia and respite care for up to 72 elderly people.
-Close to local transport and amenities, they are just four miles away from Cambridge.
+Close to local transport and amenities, they are just four miles away from Cambridge and two miles away from Addenbrookes Hospital and The Royal Papworth Hospital.

 The Cambridgeshire Care Home is situated within attractive landscaped gardens, built with a large glass frontage which provides fantastic views of the gardens.
 As well as a comprehensive activities programme, offering a variety of meaningful activities, residents at The Cambridgeshire Care Home have a cinema which shows Residents favourite films, a nail salon, hairdressing salon, visiting Chiropody service, an Exercise Therapist and private dining facilities along with a bistro near the reception area offering coffees, teas, pastries and fresh fruit, lunch and afternoon tea (must be booked in advance).